 Through this project, CARE Egypt Foundation (CEF) will address the gap in GBV prevention and response, including providing a range of innovate approaches that both support the immediate needs of survivors as well as supporting longer-term changes through empowering women and engaging men to shift harmful gender norms.
 CEF proposes a one-year project that aims to create an enabling environment to change harmful gender norms, reducing SGBV, build the capacities of potential active participants to have a pool of actors and volunteers to enhance community-based protection approaches and to foster resources mobilization.
 The proposed project is anticipated to achieve the following results:

-Women, Girls, Men & Boys, are empowered to tackle GBV through gained knowledge and awareness on their rights and available services for SGB
+Women, Girls, Men & Boys, are empowered to tackle GBV through gained knowledge and awareness on their rights and available services for SGBV.

 Values, beliefs, attitudes, behaviors and practices shift to recognize Violence Against Women and Girls (VAWG) as unacceptable.